Terms

 Specific risk, in contrast, is unique to a particular company or industry.
 It can be reduced through diversification and is also known as unsystematic risk, diversifiable risk, or residual risk.

-READ MORE Value of Risk VOR What It is How It Works Example
+READ MORE Unlimited Risk What It Is How It Works Example

 What are some types of market risk?